 Outside of war, Andrew Jackson killed a man in a duel, defending the honor of his wife.
 Grover Cleveland, while a Sheriff of Buffalo / Erie County, New York, felt the need to personally see to the execution by hanging of three men.
 Bill and Hillary Clinton had fingers pointed at them regarding the death by supposed suicide of Vincent Foster; however they were cleared of wrongdoing.

-Aside from directly killing of people, there are presidents with blood on their hands from wars started, prolonged or aided.
+Aside from the direct killing of people, there are presidents with blood on their hands from wars started, prolonged or aided.
 One such was James K. Polk.
-Polk, who was considered a “successful” president, due to the considerable number of new states that were acquired for the United States under his term in office: eight full states and parts of four states (with the remainder of land for the partial states acquired after his term in office).
+Polk, was considered a “successful” president, due to the considerable number of new states that were acquired for the United States under his term in office: eight full states and parts of four states (with the remainder of the land for the partial states acquired after his term in office).
 This includes Texas, California, Oregon, Washington, Idaho, Nevada, Utah, Wyoming, and parts of Montana, Arizona, New Mexico, and Colorado.
 However, the annexation of Texas triggered a two-year war with Mexico.

 Ulysses S. Grant called the resulting Mexican-American war unjust.
 From Grant’s memoirs: “For myself, I was bitterly opposed to the measure, and to this day regard the war [with Mexico] which resulted as one of the most unjust ever waged by a stronger against a weaker nation.
 It was an instance of a republic following the bad example of European monarchies, in not considering justice in their desire to acquire additional territory.”
-(Grant followed Polk into presidency seven terms of office later.)
+(Grant followed Polk into the presidency seven terms of office later.)

 In more recent history, the “hands of blood” roster includes, but is not limited to, at least Eisenhower, Kennedy, Lyndon Johnson, Richard Nixon, Ronald Reagan, and the Bushes (father and son).
 In 1990 (during the early part of George H. W. Bush’s term) , linguistics professor and political pundit Noam Chomsky gave a talk on American foreign policy.
 He said “[i]f the Nuremberg laws were applied, then every post-war American president would have been hanged.
 By violation of the Nuremberg laws, I mean the same kind of crimes for which people were hanged in Nuremberg.
 And Nuremberg means Nuremberg and Tokyo.”
 He meant that if the same rules used at Nuremberg and Tokyo post WWII were applied to recent American presidents, all of them (up to and including George H.W.
 Bush) would technically be guilty.